ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 </CodeBlock>

 :::caution
-Make sure that the versions in your `build.gradle` and `package.json` match!
-Otherwise you could run into errors.
+To avoid errors, make sure that the versions in your `build.gradle` and `package.json` match!
 :::

 Next, include it via the [PortalBuilder.setPlugins()](../reference/android/portal-builder#setplugins) or [PortalBuilder.addPlugin()](../reference/android/portal-builder#addplugin) functions.